-Consultative selling is a sales approach favoring relationship building and open dialogue to adequately meet the needs of a prospective customer.
-By building trust quickly a consultative selling approach can help the customer better meet her/his expectations and the salesperson hit her/his targets more effectively.
+Consultative selling is a sales approach favoring relationship building and open dialogue to meet a prospective customer’s needs adequately.
+By building trust quickly, a consultative selling approach can help the customer better meet her/his expectations, and the salesperson hits her/his targets more effectively.

 Understanding consultative selling